Course Progression Policy

 1. Maintaining satisfactory course progress - no further action is required.

-3. Not maintaining satisfactory progress - a student may be excluded from a subject, unit or course – see ‘Exclusion from Subject and Course Policy’.
+3. Not maintaining satisfactory progress - a student may be excluded from a unit, subject, or course – see ‘Exclusion from Subject and Course Policy’.

 Intervention Procedure for Students-at-Risk of Unsatisfactory Progress